 - Amitriptyline

 - Nortriptyline

 - Gabapentin

 - Pregabalin

-- Carbamazapine

 - Duloxetine.

-It may take a week or so before you get the full benefit from anti-depressants/anticonvulsant drugs.
-They need to be taken regularly.
-You and your doctor will discuss the need for them to be increased/ decreased, or when and how to stop taking these tablets, as they should be reduced slowly and not just stopped.
+It may take a week or so before you get the full benefit from anti-depressants/anticonvulsant medicines.
+They need to be taken regularly to have a good effect.
+You and your doctor will discuss the need for them to be increased/decreased or when and how to stop taking these tablets, as they should be reduced slowly and not just stopped.